Chester New Hall, Room 112

 Summer Immersion Programs in French

-- Students must obtain approval from the Career Services, Liaison and Student Abroad Coordinator prior to participating in any language immersion program.
+- Students must obtain approval from the Academic Advising Office prior to participating in any language immersion program.
+Failure to obtain prior approval may result in transfer credit not being accepted.

 - The government-sponsored Explore summer language program offers university students the opportunity to take French courses at a large number of accredited institutions.
-Students wishing to attend another university in order to participate in a language immersion program must: (a) petition the Career Services, Liaison and Student Abroad Coordinator, (b) submit detailed course descriptions for assessment, and (c) obtain a Letter of Permission.
+Students wishing to attend another university in order to participate in a language immersion program must: (a) petition the Academic Advising Office, (b) submit detailed course descriptions for assessment, and (c) obtain a Letter of Permission.

 - Students enrolled in a program in French may take a maximum of six units of credit in this manner as elective work only.
 Students not enrolled in a program in French may take up to 12 units of credit.